hitripod/HighChartsMailSender/README.md

 Example of an POST request

 	"{"infile":"{xAxis: {categories: ['Jan', 'Feb', 'Mar', 'Apr', 'May', 'Jun', 'Jul', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec']},series: [{data: [29.9, 71.5, 106.4, 129.2, 144.0, 176.0, 135.6, 148.5, 216.4, 194.1, 95.6, 54.4]}]};","callback":"function(chart) {chart.renderer.arc(200, 150, 100, 50, -Math.PI, 0).attr({fill : '#FCFFC5',stroke : 'black','stroke-width' : 1}).add();}","constr":"Chart"}"

+#The mail report generator
+The file `highcharts-convert.js` is a [PhantomJS](http://phantomjs.org/) script to convert SVG or Highcharts JSON options objects to chart images.
+It is ideal for batch processing Highcharts configurations for attaching to emails or reports.
+It is also used in the featured (Java based) export server.
+An online demo with a GUI can be viewed at [export.highcharts.com/demo](http://export.highcharts.com/demo).

+#Installation
+You need to install PhantomJS, a headless browser based on WebKit.
+For installation details, see http://phantomjs.org/download.html

+#Example usage#
+####Command line
+	phantomjs highcharts-convert.js -infile example1.json -outfile chart1.png -scale 2.5 -width 600
+	phantomjs highcharts-convert.js -infile example2.json -outfile chart2.png -scale 2.5 -width 600
+	python sendMailReport.py